 A. Right now, there are several important steps you can take:

-3) Nominate Song of the South to be added to the National Film Registry.
-You can send an email to Donna Ross, Boards Assistant of the National Film Preservation Board, explaining why you feel that the film is culturally, historically, or aesthetically significant.
-Alternately, you can send your nomination by mail.
+2) Nominate Song of the South to be added to the Library of Congress' National Film Registry.
+New to 2017, you can now fill out their online form.
+Previously, nominations were submitted by sending an email to Donna Ross, Boards Assistant of the National Film Preservation Board, explaining why you feel that the film is culturally, historically, or aesthetically significant.

-4) Spread the word.
+3) Spread the word!
+Song of the South has a Facebook page and a Twitter account.
 This is one of the most important steps you can take.
-Tell family and friends about our efforts to get Disney to release this film to the American public!
+Tell family and friends about our efforts to get Disney to release this film to the American public.
 You may be surprised at how many people don't know about this historic movie.
 And I think that's exactly what Disney wants...

-Q. Is Song of the South officially available on DVD?
+Q. Is Song of the South officially available on DVD/Blu-Ray?

-A. No, Song of the South is not officially available on DVD.
-Any DVDs or VCDs of Song of the South you may see for sale are bootleg (unauthorized) copies, so buy at your own risk.
+A. No, Song of the South is not officially available on DVD or Blu-Ray.
+Any DVDs, Blu-Rays or VCDs of Song of the South you may see for sale are bootleg (unauthorized) copies, so buy at your own risk.